Human rights in Armenia: 2008 State of Emergency

-Following the 2008 Armenian presidential election protests, President Kocharian controversially declared a 20-day State of Emergency on March 1, and used it to ban all public gatherings and censor all media (both Internet and in print) to include only information sponsored by the state.
+Following the 2008 Armenian presidential election protests, President Kocharian controversially declared a 20-day State of Emergency on 1 March, and used it to ban all public gatherings and censor all media (both Internet and in print) to include only information sponsored by the state.
 Also, the authorities closed several opposition newspapers along with their websites, including A1+ and Haykakan Zhamanak.
-Furthermore, the government blocked access to the YouTube website which contained videos from the March 1 protest and late night clashes with police that showed special forces firing automatic weapons directly into the crowd.
+Furthermore, the government blocked access to the YouTube website which contained videos from the 1 March protest and late night clashes with police that showed special forces firing automatic weapons directly into the crowd.
 Also blocked was the radio transmission and website access to Armenian Liberty, a service of Radio Free Europe.

 Attacks on journalists

 Frequent attacks on journalists of non-state sponsored media is a serious threat to Armenia's press freedom.

-On April 30, 2009, Argishti Kiviryan, a coordinator of the ARMENIA Today news agency (a paper known for its opposition stance), was severely beaten on his way home from work in Yerevan.
+On 30 April 2009 Argishti Kiviryan, a coordinator of the ARMENIA Today news agency (a paper known for its opposition stance), was severely beaten on his way home from work in Yerevan.
 Three unknown individuals reportedly assailed and severely beat Kiviryan causing him serious head and face injuries.
 His condition was reported as "serious but stable" after he was taken to the Erebuni medical center.
 The Human Rights Defender of Armenia, Armen Harutyunyan, condemned the act and, noting that almost all cases of violence against the journalists taken part in the past have not been disclosed, called upon the police to investigate and disclose his assailants.

-On November 17, 2008, Edik Baghdasaryan, Armenia's one of most prominent investigative journalist and editor of Hetq, was violently attacked and sustained a severe head injury for which he had to be hospitalized.
+On 17 November 2008 Edik Baghdasaryan, one of Armenia's most prominent investigative journalists and editor of Hetq, was violently attacked and sustained a severe head injury for which he had to be hospitalized.
 The attack was likely connected to his reporting.

 Freedom of movement

 In the past law enforcement authorities blocked public transport access from nearby towns to Yerevan whenever there is a large opposition rally in Yerevan.
-On March 1, 2011, public transport between Yerevan and nearby regions ground to a halt in a government effort to lower attendance at a major rally to be held by the opposition Armenian National Congress (HAK).
+On 1 March 2011 public transport between Yerevan and nearby regions ground to a halt in a government effort to lower attendance at a major rally to be held by the opposition Armenian National Congress (HAK).
 Bus stations in small towns close to the capital—including Etchmiadzin, Artashat, and Masis—effectively stood idle in the morning and early afternoon, leaving scores of local commuters stranded.
 Police patrols were also deployed on major roads leading to Yerevan.
 Police reportedly say that this is part of a special police operation aimed at tracking down stolen cars, or that police are looking for weapons.
 Both law enforcement and government officials denied opposition claims that the authorities are thus trying to keep many Armenians from joining anti-government demonstrators in Yerevan.